Vanishing lines in chromatic homotopy theory

 This induces a map of the corresponding Tate spectral sequences:

-Equipped with the results discussed in the previous sections, we first transport the differentials from the $C_2$-slice spectral sequence of $i_{C_2}^*(N_{C_2}^G \bar{v}_h)^{-1}\BPG$ to the $C_2$-Tate spectral sequence of $i_{C_2}^*(N_{C_2}^G \bar{v}_h)^{-1}\BPG$ by using the one-to-one correspondences proven in \cref{sec:Comparison}.
-Then, we use the norm structure to deduce that the unit class in the $RO(G)$-graded Tate spectral sequence of $(N_{C_2}^G \bar{v}_h)^{-1}\BPG$ must die on or before the $E_{N_{h, H}}$-page.
-Naturality and multiplicative structure would then imply that the unit class in the $RO(G)$-graded Tate spectral sequence of $E_h$ must also die on or before the $E_{N_{h, H}}$-page, and hence all the other classes must vanish after this page as well.
+Equipped with the results discussed in the previous sections, we first transport the differentials from the $C_2$-slice spectral sequence for $i_{C_2}^*(N_{C_2}^G \bar{v}_h)^{-1}\BPG$ to the $C_2$-Tate spectral sequence for $i_{C_2}^*(N_{C_2}^G \bar{v}_h)^{-1}\BPG$ using the one-to-one correspondences established in \cref{sec:Comparison}.
+We then use the norm structure to deduce that the unit class in the $G$-Tate spectral sequence for $(N_{C_2}^G \bar{v}_h)^{-1}\BPG$ must be killed on or before the $\E_{N_{h, G}}$-page.
+By naturality, the unit class in the $G$-Tate spectral sequence for $E_h$ must also be killed on or before the $\E_{N_{h, G}}$-page.
+This leads to the vanishing of all other classes beyond this point by the multiplicative structure.